Pacozenon/mlopsP1/session-3/README.md

 To validate the installation of tools, access the following file.

 ## Activity
-In this activity, you will verify that with the requeriments-310.txt file we have no issues in a virtual environment created in a `Python 3.10` version.
+In this activity, you will verify that with the `requeriments-310.txt` file we have no issues in a virtual environment created in a `Python 3.10` version.

 Previously we had this file `requirements-37.txt`
-A. But if we tried to install those libraries on Python 3.10 we get something like this:
+ But if we tried to install those libraries on Python 3.10 we get something like this:
     <details open>
         ...
     note: This error originates from a subprocess, and is likely not a problem with pip.
     error: subprocess-exited-with-error

     × pip subprocess to install build dependencies did not run successfully.
     │ exit code: 1
     ╰─> See above for output.
-    ```

     note: This error originates from a subprocess, and is likely not a problem with pip.
-    ```bash

     [notice] A new release of pip is available: 23.0.1 -> 23.2 [notice] To update, run: pip install --upgrade pip
-    ```

 </details>

     This means that the package installation was not successful.

 Follow the instructions below to do the activity.
 ### Run the existing notebook
+1. Clone the project `https://github.com/Pacozenon/mlopsP1.git` on your local computer.

 2. Create a virtual environment with `Python 3.10`
     * Create venv